-The district accountability committee is called CCAC.
+The district accountability committee is called DAC.
 They are responsible for conducting the annual survey and reporting the results to the CCSD board of education to help inform the creation of the district budget.
 New members are welcomed and appreciated.
 All new members must be approved by the school board.
-If you would like to serve on this committee, please contact Superintendent Quanbeck, karen.quanbeck@ccsdre1.org and let her know you're interested.
+If you would like to serve on this committee, please contact the superintendent.